Stat-Mat/TitchySID/README.md

 ## 2. Usage

-The release package contains the full source code for both the library and two demo projects (one for C# and another C project for Visual C++).
+The release package contains the full source code for both the library and several demo projects for the following environments: MASM32, C#, C for Visual C++, C for MinGW, BlitzMax, BlitzMax NG, FreeBASIC and PureBasic.
 This should enable most developers to understand how to use the library.

-Further samples for MASM32, MinGW, BlitzMax, FreeBASIC and PureBasic will be released shortly.
+The library currently only supports 32-bit builds, as the work to port the MASM32 code to 64-bit will be quite extensive.
+However, support for 64-bit should be added in the future.

 Note: in order to use the static library within your project, you must include winmm.lib for the neccessary Windows multimedia API sound functions.

-The library consists of several simple functions **(see titchysid.inc/.h/.cs)**.
+The library consists of several simple functions **(see the appropriate titchysid.inc/.h/.cs/.bmx/.bi/.pbi in the sample project of your choice for more details)**.
 The basic process requires the developer to first instantiate the library with the **SIDOpen()** function in order to start playing SID tunes.
-Then, once the application no longer needs playback, it uses the **SIDClose()** function.
+Then, once the application no longer needs playback, it should use the **SIDClose()** function.

 ## 2.1 SIDOpen()